indie-testing-community/website/index.md

 Members asked to stop any harassing behaviour are expected to comply immediately.
 If a member engages in harassing behaviour, the administrators may take any action they deem appropriate, up to and including expulsion from Indie Testing Community.

-For full details, take a look at our [Code of Conduct](https://github.com/indie-testing-community/documents/blob/main/code-of-conduct.md) (work in progress).
+For full details, take a look at our [Code of Conduct](https://github.com/indie-testing-community/documents/blob/main/code-of-conduct.md) and [Community Principles](https://github.com/indie-testing-community/documents/blob/main/community-principles.md).
 By joining this Slack, you agree to abide by the CoC and to follow the directions of the moderation team.

 ## Getting to know the community